apache/drill/contrib/format-iceberg/README.md

 This format plugin supports project and filter pushdown optimizations.

-For the case of project pushdown, only specified in the query columns will be read, even if it is a nested column.
+For the case of project pushdown, only columns specified in the query will be read, even they are nested columns.
 In conjunction with column-oriented formats like Parquet or ORC, it allows improving reading performance significantly.

 ### Filter pushdown